Hippolyte Mireur: Art market historian

-With his Dictionary of art sales in France and Europe between 1700 and 1900 released between 1903 and 1911, Hippolyte Mireur published a pioneering work that made a significant contribution to the history of the art market.
-Considered to be the forerunner of art sales registers, the nearly 4000-page "Mireur", as it went on to be known among art markets specialists, offered an invaluable amount of data on the prices of a vast array of artworks including sketches, watercolors, pastels, gouaches, miniatures, and etchings, and their successive owners.
-As it traced transactions back over two centuries, providing the time and place of each purchase/sale and the vendor's name, Mireur's Dictionary still represents a unique reference both for art professionals and historians thus enabled to establish the history of paintings for the 30 000 artists referenced in its seven volumes, covering about 3000 arts sales and annotated catalogues and the prices of about 150 000 pieces.
+With his Dictionary of art sales in France and Europe between 1700 and 1900 released between 1903 and 1911, Hippolyte Mireur made a significant contribution to the history of the art market.
+Considered to be the forerunner of art sales registers, the nearly 4000-page "Mireur", as it went on to be known among art markets specialists, offered a considerable amount of data on the prices of a vast array of artworks including sketches, watercolors, pastels, gouaches, miniatures, and etchings, and their successive owners.
+As it traced transactions of 3000 arts sales back over two centuries, providing the time and place of each purchase/sale and the vendor's name, Mireur's Dictionary still represents an important reference for art professionals.
+With 30 000 artists referenced in its seven volumes, and annotated catalogues and the prices of about 150 000 pieces, the "Mireur" anables historians and art dealers to establish a commercial history of the art.

-By its breadth and wealth of descriptive details such as a painting's dimensions or a stamp's state of conservation, it also brings a precise knowledge of the early period of the emerging art market in Europe, including trends and collectors’ preferences, which the author presents in his introduction.
-The Dictionary is considered as a unique research tool and a critical source to certify the origins of artworks listed by its author, including for some of the most famous artists in the world history of art “at a time when their works did not carry today’s exceptional prestige when coming to the market.”
-Hence the Dictionary indicates a stunning list of 120 transactions of Leonardo da Vinci's paintings, and many more for contemporaries who went on to become among the most prestigious artists in the world like Camille Pissarro.
+With its breadth and wealth of descriptive details such as a painting's dimensions or a stamp's state of conservation, it also brings a precise knowledge of the early period of the emerging art market in Europe, including trends and collectors’ preferences, which Mireur presents in his introduction.
+The Dictionary has been used as a research tool and a source to certify the origins of artworks listed by Mireur, including for notable artists in world art history “at a time when their works did not carry today’s exceptional prestige when coming to the market.”
+The Dictionary includes a list of 120 transactions of Leonardo da Vinci's paintings, and many more for contemporaries like Camille Pissarro.

 While it is unclear how many of the original 1911 print edition were published, in 2000 the online art market company Artprice acquired its copyrights and re-published the “Mireur”, celebrating it as “the missing link in the history of the art market between the 18th and 19th centuries and our 21st.”